andeemarks/crypto-square-mono/README.md

 ## Running

-To start a web server for the application, run:
+To start a web server for the application locally, run:

     ./up.sh